 Why Learn with Buteyko Clinic International?

 Founded by Patrick McKeown in 2002, the mission of BCI is to disseminate the work of Dr. Buteyko in a thorough, understandable and accessible fashion throughout the Western world.
-Through our books, DVD sets and online courses, clinics, live webinars, Skype coaching and trained practitioners worldwide, we have reached out to hundreds of thousands of children and adults teaching improved ways to breathe for optimal health.
+Through our books, DVD sets and online courses, adult and children’s courses, live online clinics and trained practitioners worldwide, we have reached out to hundreds of thousands of children and adults teaching them to breathe better for optimal health.
 BCI certified practitioners now practice in over 40 countries worldwide, making us one of the largest Buteyko training organizations in the world.

 How does Buteyko differ from other breathing techniques?

-Breathing techniques as taught by some yoga teachers, Pilates teachers, and stress counselors encourage the student to take more air into their lungs.
+Breathing techniques as taught by some yoga and Pilates teachers as well as stress counselors encourage the student to take more air into their lungs.
 The instruction is to ‘take a deep breath’, and this is demonstrated by inhaling a large volume of air into the body.
 If one were to take ten of these big breaths, a feeling of light-headedness or dizziness may be experienced.
 This is not due to an increase of oxygen delivery to the brain.
 In fact, it is because of the opposite.

 When one breathes more air than what is required, blood vessels constrict and less oxygen is delivered.
 Ironically, to open up your blood vessels which amount to approximately 100,000 miles in the human body, it is necessary to soften your breath, to slow it down so that you take less air into your lungs for a period of time.
 In short, this is the complete opposite to the common instruction of taking a deep breath.